atsatvik/3D-Scene-Reconstruction-Structure-from-motion-SFM-/README.md

    - The implementation of these steps in the project involved using libraries like OpenCV for fundamental and essential matrix calculations, GTSAM for bundle adjustment, and other relevant computer vision libraries.

 ## Usage
-   - Clear instructions were provided on how to use the SfM algorithm in the project, specifying input requirements and expected output.
+   - Place the image in the directory as mentioned in the code and run all cells.

 By following these steps, the SfM algorithm effectively reconstructed 3D scenes from a series of 2D images, providing valuable insights into the structure and motion of the observed environment.